 You’re Using A Cheap Writer

 Let’s be completely straight.
 Good content costs money.
 When I take on a content writing project for a new client there is a lot of work involved.
 I need to research your brand, look at your content marketing funnel, research the topic I’m writing about, factor in keywords and SEO rankings, write the piece, edit the piece, submit the piece… You get the idea.
-If, like many brands, you are paying your writer $15 dollars per article, then you are going to get a $15 article.
+Of course, you can get help from a freelance SEO consultant (click here for more info) to optimize your website.
+However, if you are paying your writer 15 dollars per article, then you are going to get an article worth it.
 What does that mean?
 It means that your writer will be producing content quickly with plenty of shortcuts.
-It may mean that they are copying text from somewhere else, not researching the subject, not editing the text properly and basically not caring too much.
+It may mean that they are copying text from somewhere else, not researching the subject, not editing the text properly, and not caring too much.
 Frankly, I don’t blame them.
 Good content writing takes time and expertise and that is something you need to pay for.
-Unless you have an inhouse content manager who can edit the hell out of badly written content, then using a cheap writer just won’t work.
+Unless you have an in-house content manager who can edit the hell out of badly written content, then using a cheap writer might work.

 You’re In A Difficult Industry